Meet the Secretariat

 AI4PEP Secretariat serves as the administrative platform for the implementation of the AI4PEP objectives and informs the vision of the AI4PEP, working closely with the Board of Trustees and carrying out the day-to-day running of the Board of Trustees program.
-The Secretariat is located at York University.
+The Secretariat is located at York University and Dalla Lana School of Public Health, University of Toronto.

 Prof. Jude Kong